vbraguimcanto/BusinessDayNumberR/README.md

-# numeroDiaUtilR
+# Business Day Number

-Script em R para a alocação do número do dia útil utilizando o package bizdays
+R script for the allocation of the working day number using the package bizdays.